ivop/pokeysynth/README.md

 Each instrument has a name and a type.
 The name can be up to 64 characters.
 The types are any combination of channel layout and clock frequency.
-An ```8-bit channel``` instrument uses a single Pokey channel and has a limited 8-bit frequency range.
+* An ```8-bit channel``` instrument uses a single Pokey channel and has a limited 8-bit frequency range.
-A ```2CH Linked``` instrument uses two 8-bit Pokey channels linked together to generate a single tone, and having a 16-bit frequency range.
+* A ```2CH Linked``` instrument uses two 8-bit Pokey channels linked together to generate a single tone, and having a 16-bit frequency range.
 For convenience, underneath the radio button there's a note displaying which Pokey channel combinations are used when such an instrument is triggered.
-A ```2CH Filter``` instrument also utilizes two 8-bit Pokey channels, but filters one with the other, generating a different timbre than the normal square wave.
+* A ```2CH Filter``` instrument also utilizes two 8-bit Pokey channels, but filters one with the other, generating a different timbre than the normal square wave.
 The frequency resolution is again limited to 8-bits.
 Again, underneath it displays which channel combinations are used.
-Finally, a ```4CH Filter``` instrument uses all four 8-bit Pokey channels.
+* Finally, a ```4CH Filter``` instrument uses all four 8-bit Pokey channels.
 That's two pairs creating two ```2CH Linked``` instruments, and then one is filtered by the other, resulting in a single instrument with the same timbre as ```2CH Linked``` instruments, but with 16-bit frequency resolution.

 #### Volume Envelope and Distortion

 ![Volume Envelope and Distortion](images/instrument-editor-vol-dist.png)

+The volume envelope describes how the volume of the instrument changes throught time.
+Each tick has a specific volume assigned.
+You can either draw them as a bar graph, edit them manually in hexadecimal below it, or use the ADSR helper on the left.
+Note that the ADSR values are _not_ real-time.
+You need to set the values you want and then click one of the AD, ADR or ADSR buttons to generate the envelope.

+* Attack sets the amount of ticks to rise from 0 to 15 (F)
+* Decay sets the amount of ticks to fall to sustain level
+* Sustain sets the sustain level, i.e. the volume of the instrument while you keep pressing the key
+* Release sets the amount of ticks to fall from sustain level to 0

+Every MIDI Note On event starts at the beginning of the envelope.
+When it reaches the marker of the ```Sustain End``` slider, it will loop back to the ```Sustain Start``` slider.
+Most of the time these are the same, sustaining on a constant volume when a note is held.
+You can use a small window between Start and End to create a volume tremelo.
+Once a MIDI Note Off event arrives, the Release period starts, which usually fades out the volume to 0.
+If the ```Sustain End``` marker is equal to or beyond the ```Release End``` marker, there will be no sustain and it will progress linearly from start to end and then stop.
+This is useful for percussion or pizzicato instruments which have no sustain.

 #### Note Table